RanolP/awesome-mcje-vanilla-tech/README.md

 <sup>[🔝 Back to Top](#contents)</sup>

 - [TheEpicBlock/PolyMc](https://github.com/TheEpicBlock/PolyMc) - A Fabric mod makes the client not to require Fabric mods by converting the mods' stuff with Vanilla's one.
+- [oraxen/oraxen](https://github.com/oraxen/oraxen) - Oraxen is a minecraft plugin that allows to easily use Minecraft 1.14 features in order to create new items with custom textures.
+It handles the resourcepack generation, upload (using Polymath), is fully open source and has an extensible API.

 ## Works